-The additional option Keepalive allows artificially maintaining mounted tunnels.
+The additional Keepalive option makes it possible to artificially maintain mounted tunnels.
 This mechanism sends packets that initialize the tunnel and force it to be maintained.
 This option is disabled by default to avoid wasting resources, especially in the case of a configuration containing many tunnels set up at the same time without any real need for them.